celo-org/Proof-of-Ship/5/personalized-feedback/proof_of_ship_feedback.md

 - please always have a live deployment for us to test.
 - like the community and learning approach a lot.
 - Please use AI.
 - before you can charge communities, you need to get users and offer this for free.
+Show what value you bring.
 - now with AI, the cost is not to create the material but to offer the users.
 - maybe it would be interesting to have some sor tof game strategy here to incentivize people to participate - rewards, leadership, etc.